(A Servant of Christ)

-And so imitating Christ (as best we can) is perfection for us, and this comes from being obedient:
+And so imitating Christ (as best we can via obedience to His commands) is perfection for us, and this comes from being obedient:

-While we are still here in our mortal, fleshly, sinful bodies, we cannot attain the perfection of Christ, but we can strive to be more like Christ (to be conformed to Christ, and to imitate Christ) each and every day.
-Perfection for us in this world therefore means to “abide in Me [Christ]” daily, and He in you, and to strive to imitate Christ every day in obedience to His commands.
-To do this we must also continue to “grow in the grace and knowledge of our Lord and Savior Jesus Christ,” which we do by studying and reading His Word; this is also described as “continuing in the faith.”
-When you do this, you are living under His power, His Spirit, His strength, His might and His wisdom, and you will be triumphant in obedience.
+While we are still here in our mortal, fleshly, sinful bodies, we cannot attain the perfection of Christ, but we can strive to be more like Christ (to be conformed to Christ and to imitate Christ) each day.
+Therefore, perfection for us in this world means to “abide in Me [Christ]” daily, and He in you, and to strive to imitate Christ every day in obedience to His commands.
+To do this, we must also continue to “grow in the grace and knowledge of our Lord and Savior Jesus Christ,” which we do by studying and reading His Word; this is also described as “continuing in the faith.”
+When you do this, you are living under His power, His Spirit, His strength, His might, and His wisdom, and you will be triumphant in obedience.
 If you were to ever be completely obedient to all the commands of Christ, you would look just like Christ (not as a God, but in behavior).
-Hence, we strive to “be perfect,” and that is obtained through obedience.
-As with the changes to your thoughts and behavior which start to happen by living in the Spirit, the process of obedience doesn’t happen instantly, but is developed over a lifetime of conscious commitment to reading the Word and following Christ.
+As with the changes to your thoughts and behavior which start to happen by living in the Spirit, the process of obedience doesn’t happen instantly but is developed over a lifetime of conscious commitment to reading the Word and following Christ.
 As you continue to be obedient, you will find that you are moving towards perfection.

 As you will read in later chapters, you will also need to change your worldly habits, entertainment choices, etc. If you fail to do those things, “sin is crouching right at your door” again, waiting to pull you back into it.
-In fact, the more obedient you are, the more that you will find that sinful fleshly temptations of the world will come your way in an attempt by the powers of darkness to turn you back from following Christ, and we must “resist the devil [the tempter], and he will flee from you.”
+In fact, the more obedient you are, the more that you will find that sinful, fleshly temptations of the world will come your way in an attempt by the “the rulers…the powers…the world forces of this darkness…[and] the spiritual forces of wickedness in the heavenly places” to try to turn you back from following Christ; but we must “resist the devil [the tempter], and he will flee from you.”